ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 ## Quick Start

 - Clone this GitHub [repo](https://github.com/ibm-watson-data-lab/shopping-list-vanillajs-pouchdb)
+- Deploy the contents of the repo using your preferred HTTP server
-- Open the `index.html` in your browser
+- Go to `index.html` in your browser

 ## Features